The ELMS 4 Hours of Monza opens two weekends of Endurance races in the Temple of Speed

 • Sport Regularity , with cars in sport trim, on closed routes.

-Each category, then, is further organized into races for historic cars and races for modern cars .
+Each category is then further organised into races for historic cars and races for modern cars .

 Regularity races for historic cars; who can participate

-Regularity races for historic cars are reserved for cars over thirty years old , therefore registered before 1992.
-To participate in competitions of this type it is necessary to obtain a regularity sports license from the ACI , which requires as requirements:
+Regularity races for historic cars are reserved for cars that are over thirty years old , therefore registered before 1992.
+To participate in competitions of this type it is necessary to obtain a regularity sports license from the ACI , which requires the following requirements:

 • possession of driving license B;